Team Lance-A-Bot Official Website

 Airs live Tuesdays 6-7pm on WSJM FM 94.9

-Robotics Roundtable, a weekly show on WSJM Radio featuring discussion on FIRST Robotics, began its second season in late February.
-The show is a partnership between the radio station and the SCRA, and is underwritten by six sponsors, Bradford Insurance Agency, Gaishin Mfr, Lakeshore Public Schools, Lake Michigan College, Berrien Springs Public Schools, amd Kettering University.
-The moderators are be Ray Gustafson, the station’s program director, and Tim Dunaj, judge advisor for the St. Joseph FRC District Competition.
-The show airs live on WSJM as well as on Facebook with a podcast available on wsjm.com.
+Robotics Roundtable, a weekly show on WSJM Radio featuring discussion on FIRST Robotics, will begin its third season in late February.
+The show is a partnership between the radio station and the SCRA, and will be underwritten by sponsors TBA.
+The moderators will be Ray Gustafson, the station’s program director, and Tim Dunaj, judge advisor for the St. Joseph FRC District Competition.
+The show will air live on WSJM as well as on Facebook with a podcast available on wsjm.com.

-On Tuesday March 14th, Team Lance-A-Bot 4237, and the Chieftainators 5182 from Dowagiac, were featured on Robotics Round Table.
-Listen to the podcast here.
+Last season, Team Lance-A-Bot 4237 and the Chieftainators 5182 from Dowagiac were featured on Robotics Round Table (picture below).

-Members of Team Lance-A-Bot assisted at the event in such roles as MC, scorekeeper, and referees.
-The younger students enjoyed driving and shooting our 2016 competition bot.
+Members of Team Lance-A-Bot assisted at the event in such roles as MC, scorekeeper, team ambassador, and referees.
+The younger students enjoyed seeing our 2017 competition bot.

-Team Lance-A-Bot is raising money for an AED through Culver’s share Nights.
-An AED is an automated external defibrillator, a device that provides an electrical shock in order to improve heart rhythm in the case of an emergency.
-Having this device can save someone’s life.
+Team Lance-A-Bot is raising money for the team travel fund through Culver’s Share Nights.
 Culver’s Nights allow the host to get a percentage of the profits.
 Every family to attend and order something helps us achieve our goal.
 Our next Culver’s Share Night is February 28th.
 Come show your support for Team Lance-A-Bot!